-- Understand the policy;

-- Reinforce the policy with their children;

-- Raise any concerns with their child's class teacher in the first instance;

-- Positively support any actions that might be needed;

-- Attend meetings as appropriate.
+- Understand the policy & approaches - Reinforce policies & approaches with their children - Raise any concerns with their child's class teacher in the first instance - Positively support any actions that might be needed - Attend meetings as appropriate

-All parents/carers will be informed of updates to the policy.
+All parents/carers will be informed of updates to the policy & approaches

 We expect parents to behave in a reasonable and civilised manner towards all school staff, as professionals, and expect issues to be dealt with in an atmosphere of trust and mutual respect.
-Incidents of verbal or physical aggression to staff by parents/carers of children in school will be reported immediately to the Headteacher or Deputy Headteacher and governors, who will take appropriate action in line with Academy policy.
+Incidents of verbal or physical aggression to staff by parents/carers of children in school will be reported immediately to the Headteacher or Deputy Headteacher and governors, who will take appropriate action in line with Trust policy.